brainboxdotcc/ssod/docs/paragraph.md

     <tr>
       <td>&lt;PICK NAME="item name" VALUE="STAT+-N"&gt;</td>
       <td>
         A pickable item, for a "you may take only one item" event.
 Item Name will be displayed in backpack if bought.
 The VALUE parameter must be included and it indicates the special STAT value of the item.
-Valid values for STAT are: ST - stamina; SK - skill; W - weapon; A - armour; EX - experience; LK - luck; SD - speed.
+Valid values for STAT are: ST - stamina; SK - skill; W - weapon; A - armour; EX - experience; LK - luck; SD - speed; MA - mana.
         <p>Spells are special items where STAT+-N == "SPELL".</p>
         <p>Herbs are special items where STAT+-N == "HERB"</p>
       </td>